If you're planning a vacation to Europe this summer, consider these ten cities in Portugal worth adding to your bucket

-If you enjoy viewing archeological and decorative items, you should visit the Biscainhos Museum.
+If you enjoy viewing archeological and decorative items, visit the Biscainhos Museum.

 Furthermore, you can visit Braga Cathedral, the oldest cathedral in Portugal.
 During summer, the cathedral is open from 9:30 a.m. to 12:30 p.m. and 2:30 p.m. to 6:30 p.m.

 An hour's drive in your rented car from Porto will take you to Aveiro, notable for its museums, canals, and traditional cuisines.
 The main attractions are the Church of St. Dominic and the Church of Aveiro's Mercy.

 You can spend your day admiring the artistic murals and shopping for souvenirs in the local market.
-To end your day, try having ovos moles, a traditional dessert made of eggs.
+To end your day, try having ovos moles, a traditional dessert of eggs.

 Sintra is about a 30-minute drive from Lisbon, and there is so much to see and do that you can easily spend a few days here.

 Summers are the peak tourist season, so you may find crowds in prominent attractions like Pena Palace, Quinta da Regaleira, and Moorish Castle.
 You can visit these places early and during weekdays to avoid crowds.

 Try the Queijada, a traditional Portuguese pastry from Sintra made with eggs, milk, cheese, flour, and sugar.

 Located along the Douro River, Porto is one of the major cities in Portugal.
 It's favored for centuries-old churches, cobblestone streets, and lip-smackingly good cuisine.

 Francesinha sandwich and tripe (made up of farm animals like pigs, cows, or sheep) are the two traditional snacks of Porto.

-July and August are the busiest summer months, so ensure that you book accommodation and car rental well in advance.
+July and August are the busiest summer months, so book accommodation and car rental well in advance.

 If you're traveling with kids, you should visit Livraria Lello's bookshop, rumored to have inspired Harry Potter's Hogwarts Castle.

 More captivating attractions that shouldn't be missed are the Stock Exchange Palace and Clerigos Church.